Felix Albrecht Harta: Return to Salzburg and later life (1950–1967)

 Professor Harta died on November 27, 1967 at the age of 83.
 His paintings and graphic work continue to be exhibited posthumously, and many curators include at least one Harta work in retrospectives on Austrian Expressionism from 1908 to 1938.
-Two major museums, The Belvedere Museum, Vienna, and the Salzburg Museum collaborated on a large groundbreaking exhibition that received international attention entitled: “Faistauer, Schiele, Harta & Co: Painting Unites Us” from July 12 to October 13, 2019 at the Salzburg Museum.
+Two major museums, the Belvedere, Vienna, and the Salzburg Museum collaborated on a large groundbreaking exhibition that received international attention entitled: “Faistauer, Schiele, Harta & Co: Painting Unites Us” from July 12 to October 13, 2019 at the Salzburg Museum.
 This exhibit focused on several connecting themes between these three notable artists.
 This exhibition advanced and clarified Harta's role in the development of classical Austrian modernism.